Table of Contents

 Cost-of-living Adjustment (COLA) Rider

-A COLA rider is a built-in way to ensure that your benefits keep up with inflation.
-The annual increases are typically a fixed percentage or are tied to an inflation index.
-However, AMA does not provide a cost of living adjustment rider.
-This means that if you are paid benefits, they will not keep pace with inflation and will erode the value of any benefits paid over time.
-All the other individual plans allow you to obtain a cost of living adjustment rider with your individual disability insurance policy.
-These are typically a 3% or 6% annual increase in benefits paid which are capped and sometimes tied to an inflation index.
+A disability insurance coverage with COLA rider is a pre-installed feature that ensures your benefits are adjusted according to the inflation rate.
+These yearly adjustments are usually a fixed percentage or linked to an inflation index.
+However, AMA does not offer a cost of living adjustment rider, which means that your benefits will not keep up with inflation and their value will decrease over time.
+On the other hand, all other individual plans allow you to add a COLA rider to your disability insurance policy.
+These riders typically provide a 3% or 6% increase in benefits each year, with a maximum limit and sometimes tied to an inflation index.

 Residual Disability Rider